alexmy21/lisa/README.md

 **COUNT** — is the heart of the HLL, it calculates cardinality of the dataset based on the values in the registers.

 So, the union is the merge command from HyperLogLog.
-The original command updates (mutates) registers of a hll, the new implementation makes this operation immutable.
-It doesn’t change the registers of input datasets but creates new registers and a new HLL as an output.
-It works the same way as the merge command in Redis HLL.
+It is immutable.
+It doesn’t change the counters of the input datasets but creates a new HllSet as an output.

 The **intersect** command is missing in all implementations that I aware of.
 And there are reasons for this absence.
 The “obvious” solution to replace max in union with min in intersect doesn’t work.
 Applying cardinality command to intersection obtained with this “solution” will always return greater estimate of the cardinality — in average around 2 times greater.